TrueCyberPractice/.github/profile/README.md

 -->

-# True Cyber Tips
+# True Cyber Practice

-Welcome to **True Cyber Tips** – your go-to hub for cutting-edge cybersecurity knowledge, hands-on demos, and proof-of-concept (PoC) projects.
+Welcome to **True Cyber Practice** – your go-to hub for cutting-edge cybersecurity knowledge, hands-on demos, and proof-of-concept (PoC) projects.
 We're a community of cyber pros, enthusiasts, and learners committed to making the digital world a safer place.

 ## What We're About

-In the fast-paced world of cyber threats, staying ahead of the game is key. **True Cyber Tips** is all about sharing real-world tips, killer techniques, and practical solutions.
+In the fast-paced world of cyber threats, staying ahead of the game is key. **True Cyber Practice** is all about sharing real-world tips, killer techniques, and practical solutions.
 From straightforward advice to detailed walkthroughs, we’ve got you covered.

 ## What You'll Find Here